Military library: Services

 Overseas bases of the United States also have libraries.
 For Europe, United States Air Forces in Europe (USAFE) Libraries manages a network of libraries for Air Force bases.
 Those assigned to a USAFE base, or a Geographically Separated Unit (GSU) are allowed access to this network.
 USAFE Libraries also offers InterLibrary Loan (ILL) between their locations.

 Staffing

 Depending on the responsibilities of the library, it may be staffed by civilian librarians, military personnel with library or organizational training, or both.

 The Special Libraries Association (SLA) has a Military Libraries Community, that brings together librarians and paraprofessionals working at Military Libraries all over the world.
 The Military Libraries Community holds a biennial workshop and virtual tours of military libraries.

+The American Library Association (ALA) has a Federal and Armed Forces Libraries Interest Group, which is a common forum and professional network for military library workers as well as librarians and paraprofessionals at civilian federal agencies.
+It is based within the ALA's Reference and User Services Association (RUSA).

+Military Libraries Week

+A list of awards honoring military libraries and librarians was included in a press release from the Department of Defense during Military Libraries Week in 2024.
+These included the American Library Association Federal and Armed Forces Libraries Interest Group.
+The 2024 honor was awarded to Paula Laurita, U.S. Army Materiel Command Headquarters, Redstone Arsenal, Alabama.